mlswg/mls-protocol/draft-ietf-mls-protocol.md

         case proposal:
             struct{};
     }
-} MLSMessageAuth;
+} MLSContentAuthData;
 ~~~

 The signature is computed using `SignWithLabel` with label
-`"MLSMessageContentTBS"` and with a content that covers the message content and
+`"MLSContentTBS"` and with a content that covers the message content and
 the wire format that will be used for this message.
 If the sender's
 `sender_type` is `member`, the content also covers the GroupContext for the
 current epoch so that signatures are specific to a given group and epoch.